Low Water Pressure in the RV Shower?

 CONS

-The last shower head on the list is another one from Oxygenics.
-It delivers the same quality and pressure as the one above, but it has more frills, meaning more spray settings and it looks more like a shower head than the 26781.
+It delivers the same quality and pressure as the one above, but it has more frills, meaning more spray settings and it looks more like a home shower head.

 It has a non-slip finger grip design which is great to have.
 The thing with the Oxygenics 26781 above is that it can be pretty slippery in your hands when it’s wet, which a grip design will take care of.

-A 72-inch white hose is included in the kit, as well as a wall mount with 3M commercial strength tape for easy mounting without having to drill any holes in the wall.
+A 72-inch stainless steel flexible hose is included in the kit, as well as a wall mounted 360° holder with 3M commercial strength tape for easy mounting without having to drill any holes in the wall.

 Five spray settings are available to give you your kind of shower, and these are called Oxygenics, WideStream, Massage, FocusStream, and WideStream + FocusStream.